 Why choose Stanford?

-Stanford surgeons have performed approximately 150 VATS sympathectomies in the past five years, representing a very extensive experience and demonstrating our significant commitment to the care of patients with hyperhidrosis.
-Drs.
-Joseph Shrager, Chuong Hoang, and Mark Berry have a particular interest in this condition.
+Stanford surgeons have performed approximately over 200 sympathectomies over the past 10 years, representing a very extensive experience and demonstrating our significant commitment to the care of patients with hyperhidrosis.
+All of our thoracic surgeons have a particular interest in this condition.